Online Counseling for Students at the University of Alabama

 this can be really tough

-I understand what a difficult transition college can be.
+We understand what a difficult transition college can be.
 Counseling can be a safe place, one with no judgment or expectations, where you can take a step back and have help examining your thoughts, feelings and options.
-This Fall, I wrote an article just for college students in Alabama with 21 tips to help build resilience during COVID-19 and beyond.
+This Fall, Kathryn Ely, founder of Empower Counseling, wrote an article just for college students in Alabama with 21 tips to help build resilience during COVID-19 and beyond.
 Check it out and read on for more.

 Online Counseling May Be the answer

 You know that you should start counseling, but it needs to fit your schedule and lifestyle.
-I get that.
+We get that.
 Starting online therapy with Empower Counseling can help.
-I specialize in many different areas.
-I provide therapy for anxiety, depression, and life transition issues.
+We specialize in many different areas.
+We provide therapy for anxiety, depression, and life transition issues.
 Starting college is one of the biggest transitions of your life.
-That’s where I come in: I can help you find clarity in who you are.
-And, I can help you construct what you want your life to look like.
-Through the use of secure video chat, I can offer you the same effective counseling.
+That’s where we come in: we can help you find clarity in who you are.
+And, we can help you construct what you want your life to look like.
+Through the use of secure video chat, we can offer you the same effective counseling.
 All without the hassle of driving to Birmingham.

 Consideration for online counseling